30 July 2002

 Jewell cave certainly had the most stunning decorations.
 The natural entrance to the cave was a single long chute that the discoverer abseiled down to find himself suspended in a cavernous space.
 To preserve the natural environment of the cave whilst allowing easy access for those with neither the equipment nor the inclination to abseil in, a new entrance had been constructed with an air lock, so that one passed through two sealed doors, the second of which would not open until the first was shut.

 The atmosphere in the cave was quite stuffy.
 This we learned was due to the release of carbon dioxide as the chemical reactions took place that led to the formation of the limestone deposits.
 Even though our tour guide (unlike the previous one) appeared to have been affected by a degree of ennui, he did a fair job of showing us around, and we got what felt like a personalised tour, which made the entry fee very good value indeed.

 After admiring the cave’s famous marvels, including the “frozen waterfall” – a breathtaking outcrop of flow stone – we headed back north to Dunsborough.
-As soon as we arrived, Susie jumped into Clare’s car with Cate and sped off into town for a Yoga class.
+As soon as we arrived, Susie jumped into Claire’s car with Cate and sped off into town for a Yoga class.
 Both Susie and Cate have been several times to this same class, and always came back raving about it.

 That evening, Cate cooked dinner, which was a pastry thing with chicken and broccoli inside.